markwgirard/markwgirard.github.io/_posts/2023-01-27-riddler-five-letter-game.md

 \underline{\quad} \text{ }\underline{\quad} \text{ } \underline{\quad} \text{ } \underline{\text{ }s\text{ }} \text{ } \underline{\quad}
 $$

 After this placement, we can only win if *exactly* three of the remaining letters drawn are in the range from a to r (18 letters) and exactly one is in the range from t to z (6 letters).
-Given that 4 more letters total must be selected out of the remaining 24, the odds of us having a chance of not losing are
+Given that 4 more letters total must be selected out of the remaining 25 letters, the odds of us having a chance of not losing are

 $$
 \frac{\binom{18}{3}\binom{6}{1}}{\binom{25}{4}}